 result type should be suitable for the associated observedProperty

-The AbstractObservationCharacteristics class describes common characteristics of Observations, and thus can act as the base class for both realizations of the Observation interface as well as descriptions of sets of related or similar occurred of foreseen realizations of the Observation interface.
-To enable the only partially described Observation use cases the cardinalities of the properties of the AbstractObservationCharacteristics has been relaxed to 0..*.
+The AbstractObservationCharacteristics class describes common characteristics of Observations.
+Thus, in addition to serving as the base class for realizations of the Observation interface, it can also be utilized for the description of sets of related or similar Observations, as well as describing the observing capabilities of facilities hosting various observation devices.
+To enable such additional functionality, the cardinalities of the properties of the AbstractObservationCharacteristics has been relaxed to 0..*.

 AbstractObservationCharacteristics class has the following attributes, associations and cardinalities: